mstksg/inCode/copy/entries/io-monad-harmful.md

 Bringing in the idea of "monads" into the idea really only leads to confusion, because they literally contribute *nothing* to the subject.
 And yet, why do I see people answering, "Haskell handles IO and impurity with monads"?
 I'm sure you've heard at leas tone person saying this.
-But it's 100% wrong.
+But it's 100% wrong.  **Monads actually have nothing to do with it**, and I'm not even exaggerating here.

-**Monads actually have nothing to do with it**, and I'm not even exaggerating here.
-If anything it adds to the perceived learning barrier of Haskell.
-If something as simple as IO requires *category theory* to understand, then something must be way off.
-(Luckily, it doesn't)  This really only adds more to the perception of Haskell as an academic language that people learn only to be able to feel smarter.
+If anything it adds to the perceived learning barrier of Haskell.  **If something as simple as IO requires *category theory* to understand, then something must be way off.** (Luckily, it doesn't)  This really only *adds more* to the perception of Haskell as an academic language that people learn only to be able to feel smarter.
+Haskell already has a huge PR problem as it is; we don't need people going around doing this and making it even worse.
+Please, do not contribute to this.

 Furthermore, imagine someone new to Haskell asked you, "Can I store a sequence of numbers?"